FermHan/ServerGuide/README.md

 4.2 Some environment variables are configured in `~/.bashrc`

-4.3 please debug your code on your PC to to save server resources.
+4.3 please debug your code on your PC to save server resources.

 4.4 If your server resources are insufficient, please contact HAN.
 There may be servers unallocated for you.